Rush505/valhardmode/README.md

 ### Player
 * Reduces death skill penalty to only reset progress on current level
+* Increased range for pieces that Rested status into account for calculating comfort level

 ### Building
 * Increases max capacity of Smelter-like objects